phillipsar2/andro_snakemake/README.md

 	-- PCA was also run with 20k random SNPs.
 	-- I should run multiple iterations of the 50k SNPs PCA
 - Results of the PCA were plotted with a custom script in R.
+- Seperate PCAs were ran for the CG and All Andropogon

 #7 Kinship matrix
-- Kinship matrix requires sites without any missing data.
-Sites without any missing data for the common garden individuals \
-were extracted with ANGSD.
-The input was all of the sites with 20% or less missing data and these sites were further subsetted by \
-requiring sites have data for all 79 individuals (-minInd 79).
-A single read was randomly selected for each site (`-doIBS`).
+- A single read was randomly sampled (`-doIBS`) for each sites with < 20% missing data.
+Then, 50k (CG) or 100k (All Andro) random SNPs were \
+selected for the kinship matrix.
 - The single-read genotypes were used to estimate the kinshp matrix in a custom script (`kinship_matrix.R`)
-- Number of SNPs used to generate kinship matrix: 28,633
+- To estimate the diagonal of the kinship matrix (aka inbreeding), only sites with genotype depth > 2 were included.
+A single read was sampled\
+twice at each site and both draws were used to calculate inbreeding (the probability of sharing an allele IBD with yourself).

+# 8 STRUCTURE
+Common garden individuals:
+- 50k random snps with < 20% missing data were used for STRUCTURE

 # --------